rubocop/ruby-style-guide/README.md

   client does X currently?`
 * Use other custom annotation keywords if it feels appropriate, but be sure to document them in your project's `README` or similar.
+* Any annotation should be added to the backlog and include the created story ID.
+* Any annotation should include your initials.

 ## Classes & Modules